How Often Should You See a Personal Trainer?

 Once a week with a personal trainer is the long-term sustainable pattern for many members.
 It is the right call when:

-A typical 1x-per-week pattern: one 60-minute PT session weekly, written program for 2 to 3 solo training days, and the coach reviews logs and adjusts programming weekly.
+A typical 1x-per-week pattern: one 60-minute PT session weekly, a written program for 2 to 3 solo training days, and the coach reviews logs and adjusts programming between sessions.

 What once-a-week is not enough for: foundation building (you need more density early), post-injury return (every session needs hands-on eyes), or aggressive transformation timelines (the dose is too low for the change you want).

 The cost: roughly $320 to $600 per month at Belltown rates.
-Compared to most luxury subscriptions, this is reasonable for ongoing access to credentialed coaching.
+For ongoing access to credentialed coaching, that holds up well against most monthly habits people do not think twice about.

 2x per week: active progression

-Twice a week is the sweet spot for most members in active progression phases.
+Twice a week is the sweet spot for most members in an active progression phase.
 It works when:

-• You are pursuing a specific goal with a 12 to 24 week horizon (lift PR, body recomp, race prep).
+- You are pursuing a specific goal with a 12 to 24 week horizon (a lift PR, body recomp, race prep).

 The 2x pattern is where most of the visible progress happens.
 The first PT session of the week sets the tone, drills technique, and pushes the heavy work.
-The second session reinforces, addresses what came up between sessions, and builds the conditioning or accessory layer.
+The second reinforces it, addresses whatever came up between sessions, and builds the conditioning or accessory layer.

-• Solo days (Wed, Sat): Programmed lighter work, written by coach.
+- Solo days (Wed, Sat): Programmed lighter work, written by your coach.

 Cost: $640 to $1,200 per month.
-This is the most common PT frequency at Persistence in members' active progression phases.
+This is the most common PT frequency at Persistence for members in an active progression phase.

 3x per week: full-program transformation

-Three times a week is appropriate for intensive phases.
+Three times a week is for intensive phases.
 It is the right call when:

-• You are returning from injury or surgery (every session needs eyes).
+- You are returning from injury or surgery and every session needs eyes.

-• You are in a sport-prep block with a hard deadline (HYROX qualifier, masters competition, race).
+- You are in a sport-prep block with a hard deadline (a HYROX qualifier, a masters competition, a race).

-• You are pregnant or postpartum and need close oversight.
+- You are returning to training postpartum and need close oversight.

 3x per week is rarely the right long-term frequency.
 The cost is high ($960 to $1,800 per month at Belltown rates) and the dose is more than most goals require.
 It is a phase, not a pattern.